jjimmanuel/jjimmanuel.github.io/README.md

 #### ***Fixed Income Portfolio Optimizer***
 - Built a portfolio optimizer using the PuLP library in Python for fixed income instruments that maximizes portfolio yield for a given ratings, convexity, and duration target
+- The optimizer supplements discretionary portfolio construction with data-driven portfolio insights, which allows for more guided and precise decision making
+- Allows for a more streamlined implementation of specific portfolio strategies such as barbells, bullets, or ladders

 #### ***Monte Carlo DCF Framework***
 - Built a DCF framework in Python that utilizes Monte Carlo methods to simulate valuations given normally distributed EBITDA Margins, Revenue Growth, and Net Working Capital